 You’ve got an awesome blog name and it’s available?
 Claim it on Bluehost before someone else takes it.

-Kill two birds with one stone with Bluehost by claiming your domain & getting hosting sorted out in minutes.
+Kill two birds with one stone with Bluehost by claiming your domain and getting hosting sorted out in minutes.

-Although normally costing $7.99 per month, you can get started with Bluehost from just $3.95 per month with our link.
+Although normally costing $7.99 per month, you can get started with Bluehost from just $2.95 per month with my link.
 That includes a free domain name (which normally would cost around $15), custom email addresses, and even daily backups of your site for no additional costs.

 Most importantly, remember, it’s the content that you put on your blog that matters, not the name.